genicsblog/genicsblog.com/_drafts/supabase-database-next.md

 In case you don't know about Supabase Database, here are a few points to catch up on it!

-- It's free to use and follows the *pay as you go* model.
+- It is free to use and follows the *pay as you go* model.
 - The free version provides unlimited read and write requests!
 - The free version contains 500 MB of space.
-- It's a SQL Based database.
+- It is a SQL based database.
 - It is one of the easiest databases to get started with!

 So, let's jump right in!